felixge/felixge.de/posts/2013/03/11/the-pull-request-hack.md

 patch.".

 The result was pure magic.
-Within a few hours the same person who had just submitted a rather mediocre patch, had now fixed things up and commited them.
+Within a few hours the same person who had just submitted a rather mediocre patch, had now fixed things up and committed them.
 This was highly unusual, so I started using the same strategy for a few other small projects I was no longer interested in maintaining.
 And it worked, over and over again.
 Of course, sometimes it wouldn't make a difference, but it was